The history of a stunning 16th century instrument, observations on its lutherie, and questions over its dating.

 (3) the pegbox of a lute bends back from the neck at an obtuse angle, whereas the gittern pegbox has a gently curving sickle shape.

-The gittern was strung with gut, had 2, 3 or 4 courses for most of its life, 5 courses for the last 50 years or so, was played with a quill, and could have a variety of entertaining carvings on the headstock, such as the head of a man, woman or animal, or an acorn (the latter as seen on the Hans Ott gittern below, one of only two surviving).
-The earliest depiction appears to be that painted on a pillar of the Bayeux Cathedral crypt in Normandy, dated to the 11th century.
-Like the oud, gitterns appear in the Cantigas de Santa Maria of 1260-1280.
-Certainly by the 14th and 15th centuries it was an important and popular European instrument, loved by all classes of people: late mediaeval Italian royal courts recorded the hiring of several gittern masters; Charles V of France’s court in the 14th century owned 4 gitterns; and Geoffrey Chaucer mentions the gittern several times in The Canterbury Tales, written between 1387 and 1400, describing it being played by people who sing and play music in taverns and as a popular instrument to play duets with the lute which, like the gittern, was played with a quill at this time.
+The gittern was strung with gut, had 2, 3 or 4 courses for most of its life, 5 courses for the last 50 years or so, was played with a quill, and could have a variety of entertaining carvings on the headstock, such as the head of a man, woman or animal, or an acorn (the latter as seen on the Hans Ott gittern below, the only surviving gittern).
+Like the oud, gitterns appear in the Cantigas de Santa Maria of 1257-1283 (see below).
+By the 14th and 15th centuries, the gittern was an important and popular European instrument, loved by all classes of people: late mediaeval Italian royal courts recorded the hiring of several gittern masters; Charles V of France’s court in the 14th century owned 4 gitterns; and Geoffrey Chaucer mentions the gittern several times in The Canterbury Tales, written between 1387 and 1400, describing it being played by people who sing and play music in taverns and as a popular instrument to play duets with the lute which, like the gittern, was played with a quill at this time.

 We have no music for the gittern, or for virtually any other specific medieval instrument.
 There is only one piece of surviving evidence for 4 course gittern tuning, in a puzzlingly neglected source.
 The Berkeley Theory Manuscript was probably written by Johannes Vaillant, a 14th century Parisian music teacher, who died in 1361.
 His manuscript is a compendium of music theory, including drawings and tunings for the citole, gittern, harp and psaltery.
 The drawing of a gittern gives a tuning of e b f’ c’’, which is most odd, and is clearly wrong, since it is contradicted by the text.
 The vielle is shown with a tuning of c d g c’, followed by the comment that the gittern tuning is the same, but with the 4th course loosened to a fourth below the adjacent course, clearly giving a tuning of A d g c’ which, given the size of the gittern, must mean an octave higher, a d’ g’ c’’.
 How was the mistake made on the drawing?
 If the e b f’ c’’ tuning is reversed to c f b e’ then we have a tuning entirely in fourths, as described in the text, if we also flatten the b and e.
 It appears that the author simply wrote the tuning backwards on the drawing and omitted the flats.